 Collectivos (shared cars) : although far harder to find in and around town for shorter journeys, this is by far the most popular method for getting from town to town.
 Traditionally you would pick these up and get dropped off at specific spot in each location.
 However, things are changing nowadays and getting far better organised.
 We have reliable contacts that organise Collectivos that will pick up from the Casa and deliver to specific addresses in other towns and likewise pick up in the other towns for ongoing journeys.
 Pick-ups in Havana are generally between 8:30am - 9:00am.

-To give you an idea of current costs , a trip between Havana/Varadero or Viñales is normally about $25cuc per/person and Havana/Trinidad $35cuc.
-Whilst between Viñales and Trinidad expect to pay between $40 to $50cuc per person (with a change of car in Havana).
+To give you an idea of current costs , a trip between Havana/Varadero or Viñales is normally about $25 per/person and Havana/Trinidad $35.
+Whilst between Viñales and Trinidad expect to pay between $40 to $50 per person (with a change of car in Havana).

 Trains : Although improving, we would still avoid at all costs!
 Rather than being a quick option, train journeys often take twice the time of the same journey by road!
 That’s assuming the train doesn’t breakdown!

-At the end of the day choice of transport is all very much personal choice.
+At the end of the day, modes of transport are all very much personal choice, and only you will know what will work best for you.

 Just please keep us posted if you need any help organising anything.